NixOS logo

 On the master branch

-Pull in the final changes before performing the actal branch-off.
+Pull in the final changes before performing the actual branch-off.

 git switch -c release-$NEWVER